13 Best Things to do in Manuel Antonio, Costa Rica

 12. Join a Chocolate Tour

-Learn about the history of chocolate and its production.
-You can also taste different types of chocolate made from locally-sourced cacao.
+Learn about the history of chocolate and its production, and taste different types of chocolate made from locally sourced cacao.
 Some chocolate tours also include a visit to a cacao plantation where you can see the process of harvesting and processing the cacao beans.

 13. Explore the Mangroves